-Choosing the companies you trade is ultimately a personal preference.
-A good starting point is to trade companies you believe in and avoid companies that you morally disagree with.
-If you are against tobacco or alcohol usage, we do not advise you hold part ownership in any company producing those products.
-You should, instead, look into companies you like because by owning a portion of a company’s stocks, you ARE a part of that company.
-Buy what you believe in.
+Choosing the companies, you trade is ultimately a personal preference.
+A good starting point is to trade companies you believe and support.
+You should investigate companies you like because by owning a portion of a company’s stocks, you are a part of that company.
+Buy and support what you believe.

 Two other factors to consider when choosing a company to trade are trending and volume.
-We will discuss trending more later but volume is a key identifier.
+We will discuss trending more later, but volume is a key identifier.
 The volume of trades happening in any company shows the fluidity of the market for that stock.
-The best picks for trading in our opinion are usually companies trading over one million daily shares.
-Look to your charting software for this information.
+The best picks for trading in our opinion are companies trading over one million daily shares.

-You are now getting closer to putting cash in your jeans.
-Continue to follow this blog series for more stock market basics and if you are ready to dive in deeper, check out our course Get Started Trading in 7 Days.
+Continue to follow this blog series for more stock market basics, and if you are ready to dive in deeper, check out our course Get Started Trading in 7 Days.